 Though we don't give out specific names of our sources, Rentometer collects rental listing data and rent data from a variety of sources including bulk syndicated data, our proprietary rental data survey, and user-generated input and listings of rental data.
 New data is added every day including new records and updates of existing records as they become available.

-14. Why can’t I filter my search by number of bathrooms?
+14. Why can’t I filter my search by the number of bathrooms?

 15. Does Rentometer have rent data for every state in the U.S.?
 How about Canada?